arminc/terraform-ecs/deployment/README.md

 ### Internal vs External

-AWS has a concept of having a external or internal facing LB (LoadBalancer), as can be read [here][7] External facing means available on the internet and is probably the most used one.
+AWS has a concept of having an external or internal facing LB (LoadBalancer), as can be read [here][7] External facing means available on the internet and is probably the most used one.
 The internal one is not available on the internet but only inside your VPC.

 The internal facing LB can be very interesting for connecting microservices without using any complicated service discovery.

 ### Automated deployments

 Although it is posible to deploy manualy trough AWS console or executing the above commands by your self, it makes more sense to automate this process.
 It is posible to use one of the following scripts <https://github.com/silinternational/ecs-deploy>
-Or apply KISS and do something like this:
+Or apply KISS and do something like this (deploy.sh can be found [here](deploy.sh):

 To do an initial deployment: